marklogic-community/smart-mastering-core/_pages/docs/matching-options.md

 This section really drives the matching process.
-For each `add` element, the matcher will add this element or property to the query used to find other documents that match the initial document.
+For each `add` element, the matcher will add this element or property to the query used to find other documents that match the candidate document.
 The `property-name` attribute must match the `name` attribute of a `property` element defined under `property-defs`.
 The `weight` attribute is the number of points awarded to a potential match if the values match.